-The Village of Eight & the Anchor Stones
+The Village of Eight and the Sea Anchor Stones

-Kevin stands next to a large anchor stone found in the
+Kevin stands next to an example of large anchor stone found in the

 Large anchor stones were hung from the ark